Ferm Y Felin

 Freshly Harvested VegBox Scheme and Veg Stand

-In response to a growing community need, with the purpose to increase access to fresh, local, healthy food, over the summer we expanded our VegBox Scheme and provided a Veg stand on site.
-The Veg stand is not operational over the winter period however our VegBox scheme still runs - if you would like to know more or are interested in receiving a box, please get in touch.
+In response to a growing community need, with the purpose to increase access to fresh, local, healthy food, last summer we expanded our VegBox Scheme and provided a Veg stand on site.
+The Veg stand is not operational over the winter period and our VegBox scheme will re-start in June 2022 - find out more about our veg box scheme here.

 Is our veg Organic?
 We support the principles of the Soil Association's Organic Certification scheme and use them as a basis for our growing techniques.
 We do not use chemical inputs and seek to work with nature, not against it to achieve sustainable levels of production.
 However, we do not hold certified Organic status, with the decision that the costs involved are too high for the farm at this time.
 We operate a transparency policy, welcoming customers to the farm to learn about our growing techniques.